© 2023 The Regents of the University of Colorado, a body corporate.

 Take your evidence-based decision-making skills to the next level!
 Through this course, you’ll learn to develop a concise written statement of a public or community health problem, issue, or policy—and how to measure it.
 Explore various data sources, practice methods for prioritizing program and policy options, and learn about planning and logic models.
 Finally, you’ll learn how to conduct an economic evaluation and concepts of measurement validity and reliability.

-The goal of this 10-week course is to help public health practitioners think critically about issues of health equity, and how you can utilize evidence-based decision-making as a tool to advance equity in your communities.
+The goal of this 10-week course is to help professionals in public health, mental health, public policy, and global health think critically about issues of health equity, and how you can utilize evidence-based decision-making as a tool to advance equity in your communities.

 We use a flipped-classroom approach, so you’ll work through course content independently and then connect with a small cohort of peers weekly for live learning sessions that provide an opportunity to ask questions, share your knowledge, and learn from others.